 In other words, the network layer and the Internet layer are basically the same thing, but they come from different models of how the Internet works.

 A protocol is an agreed-upon way of formatting data so that two or more devices are able to communicate with and understand each other.
 A number of different protocols make connections, testing, routing, and encryption possible at the network layer, including:

 Because they are exposed to the rest of the Internet, network layer infrastructure is vulnerable to external attacks, especially distributed denial-of-service (DDoS) attacks.
 Routers, switches, and other network interfaces can all be overwhelmed or compromised by malicious network traffic, and almost any of the above network protocols can be used in an attack.

-Cloudflare Magic Transit protects networking infrastructure using the same technology that keeps more than 25,000,000 web properties up and running in the face of vulnerability exploits and DDoS attacks.
+Cloudflare Magic Transit protects networking infrastructure using the same technology that keeps millions of web properties up and running in the face of vulnerability exploits and DDoS attacks.
 It extends the protection of Cloudflare to on-premise and data center networks, keeping organizations secure from network layer attacks.